beregond/pyhistory/README.rst

   .. code-block:: ini

     [pyhistory]
     history_dir = some_dir  # 'history' by default
     history_file = myhistory.rst  # 'HISTORY.rst' by default
-    at_line = 42 # By default history will be injected after first header
+    at_line = 42  # by default history will be injected after first headline